How to Protect Your Identity While Using An Online Dating Site

 Download a Protection App

 Professional identity thieves will try to hack all your emails and social media accounts in order to attempt credit card fraud.
-Download a protection app like LogDog to scan your accounts for suspicious behavior, alert you of unauthorized access and notice when your credit card details are being circulated on the black market.
+Download a protection app for iOS or Android like LogDog to scan your accounts for suspicious behavior, alert you of unauthorized access and notice when your credit card details are being circulated on the black market.

 At the end of the day, always block and report suspicious dating members to the admins of the dating site.
 This is the best way to stop cyber criminals from exploiting multiple victims on one website.